India’s Holi Festival: All in the Name of Fun

 The day before the festivities kick off, I am encouraged to check out a pre-celebration at a temple in nearby Vrindavan.
 Approaching the Banke Bihari temple in Vrindavan it looks as though a riot is taking place outside.

 Tornado of Humanity

 As I get closer I realize that the blinding mob of disorder is actually the line to get inside the sanctuary.
-Entering the perimeter of the temple I am immediately swept up by the technicolour tornado of humanity that circles the temple.
+Entering the perimeter of the temple I am immediately swept up by the technicolor tornado of humanity that circles the temple.

 An Attractive Target

 The pandemonium is contagious and instantly infects each new body.
-As a clean newcomer and a visible foreigner I am an attractive target.
+As a clean newcomer and a visible foreigner, I am an attractive target.
 Without delay, I feel hands on my face smearing bright pink gulal all over my cheeks and hair.

-Just as I am contemplating how long it will take until I begin to experience the symptoms of cholera, a kind man takes my hand and leads me through the mayhem and up a staircase to a balcony where a TV crew is perched along with two other shell-shocked travellers.
+Just as I am contemplating how long it will take until I begin to experience the symptoms of cholera, a kind man takes my hand and leads me through the mayhem and up a staircase to a balcony where a TV crew is perched along with two other shell-shocked travelers.